Putting AI in Front of the Customer Successfully

 • Westminster City Council will share practical lessons from introducing AI into their customer contact operation, from careful planning to rapid expansion.

-• Our panel of Leaders will discuss purposeful AI adoption to reduce friction, protect trust, elevate agents, and deliver long-term value.
+• Our panel of Leaders will discuss purposeful AI adoption to reduce friction, protect trust, elevate the frontline, and deliver long-term value.

 Connect with peers, share ideas, and leave with practical insights you can take back to your contact centre.